Reproductions & Permissions

 The Imaging Services Department generates contracts that specify the conditions of use of any image from the collection.
 Imaging Services will not sign contracts produced by outside parties.

-The Department of Imaging Services provides a rush service option for orders to be completed within three business days with a 100% surcharge.
+Rush service is available for a 100% surcharge.
+Processing occurs within 3 business days.
+Payment is due in advance of delivery.
 To request rush service for your order, please confirm your request with the Imaging Services Department.
+Not all materials are eligible for rush processing.

 Other Frequently Asked Questions and Answers